Pretzel and Salted Caramel Tiffin Bar – This.Is.Delicious. Please.Make.It.

 Anyway back to reality..
 So here is me trying to capture a little bit of that Christmas magic by erm, adding some star shaped pretzels to some silky dark chocolate!
 I know it doesn’t quite compare.

 In a way, it’s also my ode to coffee shops.
 Coffee shops are amongst my favourite places to be, where treats like these are piled high and I can disappear into a book/laptop with said treat and a hot cuppa for a couple of hours undisturbed..
 This getting away from the kids for some me time is a very new thing in my life and so I soak up every moment and squeeze in every bit of happy in the few hours I have!

-For this recipe, I would suggest using a really good quality dark chocolate.
+For this recipe, I would suggest using a really good quality dark chocolate combined with the milk chocolate.
 It really really does makes all the difference.

 Note – I always weigh golden syrup rather then measure by tablespoon or ml.
 In my experience, it makes life a lot easier.

 Bash together Pretzels, Peanuts and Digestives.

 Melt the butter, sugar, cocoa, golden syrup.
 Simmer till just combined.

 Stir in the biscuit mixture until thoroughly combined.